Homogeneous quandles with abelian inner automorphism groups: Preliminary

 Note that a point symmetry $s_{x} : Q \rightarrow Q$ is a quandle isomorphism for any $x \in X$ by the axiom (Q3).

 \begin{definition} Let $(Q,s)$ be a quandle.
-An automorphism of $(Q,s)$ is a quandle isomorphism of $Q$ to itself.
-We denote by $\Aut(Q,s)$ the group of automorphisms.
+An automorphism of $(Q,s)$ is a quandle isomorphism from $Q$ to itself.
+We denote the group of automorphisms by $\Aut(Q,s)$.
 This is called the {\it automorphism group} of a quandle $(Q,s)$.

 Also, we denote by $\Inn(Q,s)$ the subgroup of $\Aut (Q,s)$ generated by the set $\{s_{x} \mid x \in Q\}$.
 This is called the {\it inner automorphism group} of $(Q,s)$. \end{definition}

 \begin{definition} A quandle $(Q, s)$ is {\it homogeneous} (resp. {\it connected}) if $\Aut(Q, s)$ (resp. $\Inn(Q, s)$) acts transitively on $Q$. \end{definition}